Comparing the Top 10 HLS Streaming Software for Live Broadcasting [2025 Update]

 6. FFmpeg

-FFmpeg is an open-source HLS streaming software that includes a library of tools for recording, converting, and streaming audio and video.
+FFmpeg is an open-source encoding software.
+This software includes a library of tools for recording, converting, and streaming audio and video.

 Additionally, FFmpeg is mainly a command-line application.
-This streaming software is a bit more complex, making it best suited for professional users.
-There are minimal GUI interfaces available in this tool.
+This requires quite a bit of technical know-how, so it is best suited for advanced broadcasters.
+However, there are some GUI interfaces available.

 Key Features: